phc-s/especivia/GUIDE.md

 + Driver license
 + Car Model
 + Identity number
++ Bank Credentials
 + Anymore similar data

 There some additional info that you need to provide us to customize your experience and make you visible into the platform.
-It`s defining all of information of your profile, like profile photo, tags, and a basic description, you as a driver will also need to provide specific details regarding
+It`s defining all of the information on your profile, like profile photo, tags, and a basic description, you as a driver will also need to provide specific details regarding your car model, and the equipment / support you offer.

-What's the deal with
+The last step is paying a monthly fee if you use our service effectively, if you don`t use during a month, you will not be charged.
+You can ask if you have financial difficults to pay no fee, justifying and proving to us your situation with some credentials and verifications.

 After the account was successfully created.
-You can navigate into main menu of the application, as you can opt to various options, i will only cover the experience of the new
+You can navigate into main menu of the application, as you can opt to various options, i will only cover the experience of the newly created account of a driver.

 ## Proposed Privacy Policy